Skip to main content

 For juicy fried chicken, try crisp honjozo.

-Cleanses oil—you can eat endlessly.
+It cleanses the oil—you can eat endlessly.
 With lemon, serve sake chilled.

 Lamb and Game